-As my enthusiasm for the interdisciplinary research that geoarchaeology offers grew during my undergraduate studies, I decided to do my Master's degree in Geoarchaeology at the University of Heidelberg, Germany.
+I did my Master's degree in Geoarchaeology at the University of Heidelberg, Germany.
 There, I was able to expand my knowledge and skills, especially in Geography and Earth Science.
 In my Master's thesis, I investigated a dyke previously interpreted as being medieval for the project "Land unter?".
 The aim was to determine its structure and date using historical sources and scientific methods.

-I am particularly interested in the connection between Archaeology and Earth Sciences, especially concerning the interactions between societies and their environments.
+I am particularly interested in the connection between Archaeology and Earth Sciences, especially concerning the interactions between past societies and their environments.
 I think an interdisciplinary approach is essential not only for archaeological or environmental research, but for all fields of scientific research.
-We need to understand the interplay of all factors to understand the ancient cultures as well as to make the future a better place.

-At the moment, I have a PhD position as Early Stage Researcher in the Marie Skłodowska-Curie Innovative Training Network (ITN) "i-Conn network" together with 14 other Early Stage researchers all over Europe.
+At the moment, I have a PhD position as Early Stage Researcher in the Marie Skłodowska-Curie Innovative Training Network (ITN) "i-CONN" together with 14 other Early Stage researchers all over Europe.
 The network aims to develop new approaches in the field of Connectivity Science through an international and interdisciplinary research team.
-My contribution will be a project about resilience of human interactions in new landscapes with which I intend to investigate changes to landscapes due to human settlement, by using agent-based modelling and network analysis.